 Links: “Puppy Buying Etiquette” – Ruffly Speaking Blog • Vizsla Club of America – “Choosing A Responsible Breeder” • “A Dozen Simple Ways to Be Certain You Are Working with a Reputable Breeder”

 Our Breeding Program places the focus on quality, not quantity.

 Our goal is to produce dogs who can compete in multiple venues, Show, Hunt, Obedience, Agility . . .
 AND make wonderful companions.
 We only breed dogs of sound temperament, correct breed type, natural hunting ability, and overall good health.
 Planning a litter is a huge undertaking which begins months (sometimes years) ahead of time.
 We undertake extensive health testing before breeding; dogs are OFA cleared for Hips, Thyroid and Eyes (CERF), which adheres to the CHIC recommended health screenings for Vizslas (link to more info: CHIC certification).
 Often they have Cardiac, Elbow or PennHip testing as well.

-We are happy to discuss the breed with you, and see if its a good fit for your family; additionally, you can read about the breed on our Vizsla Information webpage.
+We are happy to discuss the breed with you, and see if it is a good fit for your family and lifestyle; additionally, you can read about the breed on our Vizsla Information webpage.
 I may also be able to refer you to another Reputable Breeder, Regional Club or Rescue to find your new best friend.
 Again, please prepare to wait 4-6 months (or longer) for a puppy from any Reputable Breeder.
 You will find that the time and effort put into finding a puppy from a Reputable Breeder – well worth the wait.

-© 2013 Moonlight Vizslas – All rights reserved.
-Please do not use, share or download any images herein for use on websites, blogs or other media without my explicit permission.
+© 2014 Moonlight Vizslas – All rights reserved.
+Please do not use, share or download any images or content herein for use on websites, blogs or other media without my explicit permission.

 Moonlight Vizslas – AKC Breeder of Merit